DEHourigan/smashGC/README.md

 ## smashGC
+A tool that was created to work downstream of antismash7 results to look for evidence of horizontal gene transfer (HGT) events.

-A tool that takes input of a folder containing gbff files (this can be multiple within the directory) and a single tsv file describing the biosynthetic gene clusters (BGC) regions within the genomes.
+The tool takes input of a folder containing gbff files (this can be multiple within the directory) and a single tsv file describing the biosynthetic gene clusters (BGC) regions within the genomes.
 The tool was built around correlating GC content of antismash BGCs with host GC content.

 The tool then finds the GC content of the BGC vs the whole genome.